BookStackApp/website/content/blog/bookstack-release-v22-07.md

 With a lot of performance profiling, some significant slow-code pain-points were addressed.
-Upon these, one of the largest performance hindrances was the due to the vast amount of permission data BookStack was generating upon changes then searching upon.
+Upon these, one of the largest performance hindrances was the due to the vast amount of permission data BookStack was generating upon changes.

 For context, within Bookstack role and content permissions are calculated and flattened for simpler and more performant database queries when searching & viewing content.
-These are generated upon certain permission-affecting actions (role creation, content creation, permission changes, book sorting).
-The number of pre-calculated permission could really add-up; On a full system basis the amount of such permissions would be roughly:
+These are generated upon certain permission-affecting actions (role creation, content creation, permission changes, book sorting, etc.).
+The number of pre-calculated permission could really add-up; On a full system basis the count of such permissions would roughly be:

 ```
 (Number of roles) * (Count of shelves/books/chapters/pages) * (4-5 different permissions)
 ```

-On a large system, this count of pre-calculated permissions could really stack up, and just the time to insert all of this data into the database could really slow things down.
+On a large system, the quantity of pre-calculated permissions could really stack up, and just the time to insert all of this data into the database could really slow things down.

 In this release, this pre-calculation is now only done for 'view' permissions, removing create/update/delete permission handling as part of this.
 This change can often bring a 4x speed improvement for many system actions.
 It may also provide a slight boost in general system view-usage performance.